vpinball/pinmame/src/p2k/README.md

 The Encore set also carries `rfm_u100r2.rom` / `rfm_u101r2.rom`, a second revision of Revenge From Mars's bank-0 Prism pair.
 They are deliberately not declared, and that is not an oversight:

-* **They are not a game version.** The version is the update flash, and none of the eight update packages is tied to a particular boot ROM - so nothing in the files says which of the eight an r2 set would be a clone of.
+* **They are not a game version.** The version is the update flash, and none of the update packages is tied to a particular boot ROM - so nothing in the files says which version an r2 set would be a clone of.
+* **The name is MAME's**, from its `rfmpbr2` set - "Pinball 2000: Revenge From Mars (rev. 2)", a clone of `rfmpb` that differs in `u100`/`u101` and nothing else, with both dated 1999.
+It is a factory revision of the card, not a later one, so none of the 2.x updates can be asking for it.
+  MAME needs a set for it because its P2K driver loads no update flash: there, the Prism pair is the only thing that can tell two machines apart.
+And `u100`/`u101` are not the sole home of the game code either - they hold a fallback copy plus system data, which the update flash overrides.
 * Same 8 MB each, byte-identical to the stock pair from `0x17e9e0` upward and rewritten below it: about 15% of each chip, concentrated in the first 1.5 MB.
-* **The driver would need work, not just a `ROM_START`.** It patches two bytes of bank 0 on the way in (`p2k_state::set_prism_roms`). `0x191` holds the same `retf` in both revisions, so that one carries over. `0x419a` does not: the stock pair has `b8 f9 ff ff ff`, the `mov eax,0FFFFFFF9h` whose immediate is forced to 1 to make a failing check report success, while r2 has `e8 9e 27 00 00` there - a `call`.
-Poking 1 into its displacement would corrupt the instruction.
-That check has to be found again in the new image before an r2 set can boot.
+* **The driver would need work, not just a `ROM_START`.** It patches bank 0 on the way in (`p2k_state::set_prism_roms`). `0x191` holds the same `retf` (`cb`) in both revisions, so that one carries over - Episode I has `cb` there too. `0x419a` does not carry over, and note it is the *immediate*, not the instruction: the stock pair has `b8 f9 ff ff ff`, `mov eax,0FFFFFFF9h`, starting a byte earlier at `0x4199`, and the four immediate bytes are forced to 1 to make a failing check report success. r2 has `e8 9e 27 00 00` at that same `0x4199` - a near `call`, `+0x279e` - so those four bytes are its displacement, and poking 1 into them sends the call somewhere arbitrary.
+* **But the check has now been identified, and r2's address with it.** The patched instruction is the "already initialised" early exit of the MediaGX PCI bring-up - the routine that walks device numbers 0..0x14 for vendor `0x1078` (Cyrix), picks out the host bridge and the Cx5510/Cx5520 ISA bridge, programs their BARs and returns 1.
+The patch makes that early exit return 1 as well, instead of -7, so a second call is told the chipset is ready rather than returning an error the caller has no handler for.
+It is not a self-test or a protection check.
+The same routine is in the r2 image, moved: function at `0x4608` instead of `0x4184`, guard flag at `0x877c0`, and the immediate to patch at **`0x461b`** instead of `0x419a`.
+So an r2 set needs one address changed, not fresh reverse engineering. `p2k_state::set_prism_roms` carries the disassembly and the byte patterns for re-finding it in any image.

+##### To investigate: when did rev. 2 ship, and with which version?

+This is the open question that decides the shape of *every* Revenge From Mars set, not just a hypothetical r2 one.
+Two things need establishing:

+1. **When was rev. 2 released to the public?** MAME dates both revisions 1999 and says no more.
+2. **Which official shipping version of the game was the first to leave the factory on it?**

+If rev. 2 arrived partway through the production run, then versions from that point on shipped on rev. 2 cards and the earlier ones on rev. 1 - and each set should declare whichever pair its version was actually sold with, rev. 1 or rev. 2.
+Today every set declares rev. 1, which is an unchecked assumption rather than a finding.

+Answering it also disposes of the "which version would an r2 set be a clone of" question above: the r2 pair would simply belong to the versions it shipped under, and would stop needing a set of its own.
+Note that this only decides which pair each set *declares* - it does not change how the game plays, since the update flash overrides the game code either way.
+What it changes is which boot image is authentic for a given version, and - because the `0x419a` patch does not carry over - whether such a set boots here at all.

 The hashes are in the ROM section of `src/wpc/p2k.c` so the files stay identifiable if someone picks this up.